-The semiconductor industry is characterized by frequent claims of infringement and litigation regarding patent and other intellectual property rights, such as our litigation matters with O2Micro and Linear.
+The semiconductor industry is characterized by frequent claims of infringement and litigation regarding patent and other intellectual property rights, such as our litigation matters with Linear.
 Patent infringement is an ongoing risk, in part because other companies in our industry could have patent rights that may not be identifiable when we initiate development efforts.
 Litigation may be necessary to enforce our intellectual property rights, and we may have to defend ourselves against additional infringement claims.
 Such litigation is very costly.
 In the event any third party makes a new infringement claim against us or our customers, we could incur additional ongoing legal expenses.
-Our management team may also be required to devote a great deal of time, effort and energy to these legal proceedings, which could adversely affect our business.
+If our legal expenses materially increase or exceed anticipated amounts, our capital resources and financial condition could be adversely affected.
+In addition, our management team may also be required to devote a great deal of time, effort and energy to these legal proceedings, which could distract management's focus on our operations and adversely affect our business.